elm/project-metadata-utils/README.md

 # Work with `elm.json` and `docs.json`

-This package is meant for people creating Elm tooling, like .
+This package is meant for people creating Elm tooling, like editor plugins.
 If you just want to make stuff in Elm, there is nothing here for you.

+Both `package.elm-lang.org` and `elm reactor` needed the functionality provided by this package, and over time, it became clear that this subset can be reasonably shared.

 ## Finding Metadata Files